Home > Madrid Travel

 Map • +34 913 60 80 00

 11. ME Madrid Reina Victoria • Huertas • $$$

 This buzzy, stylish hotel overlooks one of Madrid’s tapas bar hotspots – Plaza Santa Ana – and the rooftop bar comes with its own DJ.
-All blond-wood Scandi-chic with trademark purple touches, the bright, modern rooms are equipped with iPod docks, great beds, hydromassage showers, and ‘hangover kits’.
+All blond-wood Scandi-chic with trademark purple touches, the bright, modern rooms, great beds, hydromassage showers, and ‘hangover kits’.
 There’s a popular cocktail bar on-site, as well as a restaurant renowned for its innovative international cuisine.